DORA vs ISO 31000

 What It Is

 DORA (Regulation (EU) 2022/2554) is an EU regulation establishing digital operational resilience for the financial sector against ICT disruptions like cyberattacks and third-party failures.
-Applicable from January 17, 2025, it covers 20 financial entity types and critical ICT providers, using a risk-based, proportional approach to harmonize rules across member states.
+Applicable since January 17, 2025, it covers 20 financial entity types and critical ICT providers, using a risk-based, proportional approach to harmonize rules across member states.

 Key Components